Kondux/genome-lab/README.md

 At Kondux, we are committed to shaping a future where technology enriches every interaction.
-Our vision with Genome Lab is to provide an ever-lasting way of decoding and encoding information with the Kondux DNA protocal that outlives our developers.
+Our vision with Genome Lab is to provide an ever-lasting way of decoding and encoding information with the Kondux DNA protocol that outlives our developers.

 ## Join the Community